billnapier/programming_merit_badge/req5a/README.md

 | 32        | 0       | 273.15 |
 | 212       | 100     | 373.15 |
 | 82.4      | 28      | 301.15 |

+## Scratch

+You can also do this same exercise in scratch if that's more your speed.
+I've included a link to a project to get started with:  https://scratch.mit.edu/projects/978090795/